codeinthehole/codeinthehole.hugo/content/guides/resolving-conflicts-during-a-git-rebase.md

 ### Examine the target branch changes in detail

-Sometimes the conflicted blocks are large and you can't understand at a glance what changes have been made in the target branch.
+Sometimes the conflicted blocks are large and you can't understand at a glance what changes have been made in the target branch and why they were made.
 In this situation, we may need to examine the individual changes made to each conflicted `$FILEPATH` in order to understand how to resolve safely.